HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 {:.table-striped .table-bordered}

 **Remarks**:
-* We highlighted the "Dose (RP) Total" and not the "Entrance Exposure at RP", as the latter one is related to the irradiation event level, and not the procedure level.
-Even if the PS3.20 is referencing the Entrance Exposure at RP, the IEC 61910-1 is referencing the Dose (RP) Total in the Basic Dose Documentation conformance.
+* We highlighted the "Dose (RP) Total" and not the "Entrance Exposure at RP", as the latter  is related to the irradiation event level, and not the procedure level.
+IEC 61910-1 references the Dose (RP) Total in the Basic Dose Documentation conformance.
-* For NM, most of the minimal dose information related to procedure are described in the irradiation event level of the RRDSR structure.
+* For NM, most of the minimal dose information related to procedure is described in the irradiation event level of the RRDSR structure.
 However, as there is only one irradiation event per RRDSR, we considered that this minimal dose information is related to the procedure level.
 However, this implies that for the same NM imaging procedure, multiple Radiation Dose Summaries can be reported.
 This should not be a problem, as in this case the Radiation Dose Summary is related to the administration act, more than the procedure act.
 * The irradiation Issued Date has different significations, based on the targeted procedure type; in CT, it is the start date of the irradiation act, in XA/RF/MG, it is the Series Date Time, and in NM, it is the administration date time.
 * The associated procedure is referenced through the related Imaging Study.
 * The calibration factors are not reported as part of the minimal dose information.
-The generator of the Radiation Dose Summary resources shall take in consideration these calibration factors.
+The generator of the Radiation Dose Summary resources shall consider these.
-* Based on the analyzes performed, there is no minimal dose information related to the level Irradiation Event and part of the modalities XA/RF/MG.
+* Based on the analysis performed, there is no minimal dose information related to the level Irradiation Event and part of the modalities XA/RF/MG.

 <a name="underlying-specs"></a>

-### Underlying specifications
+## Underlying standards

 this IG is based on [HL7 FHIR](http://hl7.org/fhir/R4/index.html){:target="_blank"} standard, as well as [DICOM](https://www.dicomstandard.org/current){:target="_blank"} standard, and its packaged value sets [fhir.dicom](http://fhir.org/packages/fhir.dicom){:target="_blank"}.
 This IG uses also a profile from the specification [International Patient Summary IG (IPS)](https://hl7.org/fhir/uv/ips/STU1/){:target="_blank"}.
 Implementers of this specification must understand some basic information about the underlying specifications listed above.

-#### FHIR
+### FHIR
 This IG uses terminology, notations and design principles that are specific to the HL7 FHIR standard.
 Before reading the page [architecture and implementation](archi.html), it is important to be familiar with the basic principles of FHIR and how to read FHIR specifications.
 Readers who are unfamiliar with FHIR are encouraged to review the following prior to reading the rest of this implementation guide.

 * [FHIR overview](http://hl7.org/fhir/R4/overview.html){:target="_blank"}